opensearch-project/project-website/_posts/2023-02-07-Announcing-Data-Prepper-2.1.0.md

   - releases
 meta_keywords: Data Prepper 2.1.0, OpenTelemetry metrics, OpenTelemetry logs, detect anomalies in logs and traces, sampling and rate limiting
 meta_description: Data Prepper 2.1.0 improves performance and stability with enhancements such as generated metrics, anomaly detection, sampling and limiting, and more.
+excerpt: "Data Prepper 2.1.0 is now available for [download](https://opensearch.org/downloads.html#data-prepper)!
+This release adds several new features to Data Prepper.
+Additionally, the maintainers have improved Data Prepper’s stability and performance.
+Many of the new features  came from community contributions in the form of GitHub issues and pull requests."

 ---

 Data Prepper 2.1.0 is now available for [download](https://opensearch.org/downloads.html#data-prepper)!
 This release